 - small pinch of cardamom

-Using a non-stick muffin pan or adding liners, add about 1.5 tbsp of mixture to each cup.
+- Using a non-stick muffin pan or adding liners, add about 1.5 tablespoon of mixture to each cup.
 I used a 1.5 inch cookie scooper to get them even.
 Press the mixture into the bottom of each cup until it's firm.